Date: Tuesday, May 12, 2020 Time: 6:00-8:30 pm Location: The Barn at Quonquont Farm 9 North Street, Whately, MA

 Individual, couple and family counseling

-Office based & in-home counseling for older adults
+Office based & In-Home Therapy for older adults

 Older Adults and Caregiver Support

 Geriatric assessments & aging in place consultation services

 Jewish Life Enrichment

 Workshops on issues of interest in the community

 ESSEN-tials, the Kosher food program in conjunction with Rachel’s Table

 Integrated programming with local day schools and Hebrew schools

 Over 100 community members engage in JFS programs as volunteers tutoring ESL and citizenship classes, managing donations, and mentoring refugee families about life in the U.S. In addition we receive support from the interfaith community.